stripe/stripe-react-native/README.md

 To initialise Stripe in React Native App use `StripeProvider` component in the root component of your application.

 `StripeProvider` can accept `publishableKey`, `appInfo`, `stripeAccountId` and `merchantIdentifier` as props.
 Only `publishableKey` is required.
-You can init it with a static values or in example fetch `publishableKey` from your server and then use it in `StripeProvider`.
+You can init it with a static values or if preferred fetch `publishableKey` from your server and then use it in `StripeProvider`.

 ```tsx
 import { StripeProvider } from 'react-native-stripe-sdk';